What’s the best modular home?

 While both are built in factories, the quality of construction, building codes, and design largely separate the two.

-If you’re wondering, “What is a modular home,” well, it’s any home built in a factory that comes in at least two or more sections.
-They are designed to sit on a permanent foundation, and once shipped to build site, the modules are “stitched” together before plumbing and electrical are hooked up.
+f you’re wondering, “What is a modular home,” well, it’s any home built in a factory that comes in at least two or more sections.
+They are designed to sit on a permanent foundation, and once shipped to the building site, the modules are “stitched” together before plumbing and electrical are hooked up.

-From a style standpoint, modern modular homes can look like a traditional residence, but there is more variation and freedom compared to manufactured units.
+From a style standpoint, modern modular homes can look like traditional residences, but there is more variation and freedom compared to manufactured units.
 Both can carry similar price points, and follow building codes, but the rules are stricter for modular homes due to a different classification.

-The array of amenities you can find on the best modular homes is another reason for an increase in price.
+The array of amenities you can find on the best modular homes is another reason for a price increase.
 They are simply staggering compared to their manufactured counterparts.
-Due to their modular and stackable nature of some modular homes, the square footage and floor plans are only limited by your imagination or budget.
+Due to the modular and stackable nature of some modular homes, the square footage and floor plans are only limited by your imagination or budget.